RaymondFallon/raywidg/README.md

 Ensure that you are using an up-to-date version of Ruby.
 (I am using Ruby 2.4.2p198)

-Unzip file or close Github repo
+Unzip file or clone Github repo

 cd to the raywidg directory